petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/front-end-client-extensions/tutorials/using-a-theme-spritemap-client-extension.md

    unzip com.liferay.sample.workspace-latest.zip
    ```

-Now you have the tools to deploy your first theme spritemap client extension.
+Now you have the tools to deploy your first theme sprite map client extension.

 ## Examine and Modify the Client Extension

-The theme spritemap client extension is in the sample workspace's `client-extensions/liferay-sample-theme-spritemap-1/` folder.
+The theme sprite map client extension is in the sample workspace's `client-extensions/liferay-sample-theme-spritemap-1/` folder.
 It is defined in the `client-extension.yaml` file:

 ```yaml
 liferay-sample-theme-spritemap-1: